-Calls for the cabinet minister Priti Patel to step down are ‘drumming up’ today following reports by Israeli media which revealed 12 unauthorised meetings of the MP with Israeli politicians last August.
-Throughout her trip to Israel, one she described as a self-paid “family holiday”, the MP met with a number of Israeli politicians, including the Israeli PM Benjamin Netanyahu.
+Calls for the cabinet minister, Priti Patel, to step down, are ‘drumming up’ today following reports by Israeli media revealing 12 unauthorised meetings of the MP with Israeli politicians last August.
+Throughout her trip to Israel, one she’d described as a self-paid “family holiday”, the MP met with a number of Israeli politicians, including the Israeli PM Benjamin Netanyahu.

 Furthermore, Ms Patel has reportedly visited an Israeli military hospital located in the Golan Heights, and thus breached the British Diplomacy Protocol that refuses to recognise Israel’s authority over the area, which has been occupied in the Six-Day War in 1967.

 Allegedly, while Ms Patel visited the military field hospital in the Golan Heights, she declared plans to give UK aid money to the Israeli hospital, which is said to be facilitating both Israelis and Syrian refugees.
 It isn’t yet clear whether Prime Minister Theresa May and Foreign Minister Boris Johnson were informed about Patel’s meetings and aid plans.

 Patel’s visit to the Golan Heights has raised some questions over a possible shift in the UK Foreign policy, as well as doubts over Patel’s professionality as a diplomatic authority.

 To help you understand the fuss around Patel’s visit in the Golan Heights, The Voice of London has outlined everything that you need to know: